 Bridges to the Baccalaureate Program (Bridges)

 The Bridges to the Baccalaureate program is collaboration between Indiana University-Purdue University Indianapolis (IUPUI) and Ivy Tech Community College of Central Indiana.
-It is a 10-week (full-time) summer and (part-time) academic year program, supported by the National Institutes of Health (NIH).
+It is a 9-week part-time (28 hours) summer and academic year program, supported by the National Institutes of Health (NIH).
 The Bridges program provides participants experience in sciences within a research community and opens doors for students who are considering a career in research-related fields, including biomedical research.

 Selected students and faculty spend a summer at IUPUI in laboratories participating in hands-on research.
 Bridges participants are paired with junior and senior-year undergraduate students, graduate students or supportive staff research associates.
 This is a paid position for work in research labs and training.
 Participants will be offered the opportunity to attend fieldtrips, educational workshops/seminars and social activities.

 The Bridges Program provides students with resources such as financial support, faculty mentoring and advising, and participation in a faculty-mentored research project at IUPUI.

 The Bridges Program is funded by the National Institutes of Health.